Darragh O'Connor: Early and personal life

 O'Connor was born in Croydon, England to Irish parents and moved to Clonroche, County Wexford, Ireland in 2005.
 Some media have incorrectly reported him to have been born in Wexford.

 Career

 O'Connor spent his early career with Cloughbawn, Waterford, Shamrock Rovers, and Wexford, before signing for Leicester City in 2019.
 O'Connor moved to Scottish Premiership club Motherwell in July 2021.

-On 28 January 2022, O'Connor signed on loan for Dumfries club Queen of the South until the end of the 2021-22 season.
+On 28 January 2022, O'Connor signed on loan for Dumfries club Queen of the South until the end of the 2021–22 season.
 He made a total of 17 appearances for the club in all competitions during his loan spell, scoring once.

 On 25 May 2022, it was announced that O'Connor had signed a pre-contract agreement with Scottish Championship side Greenock Morton, signing on a permanent basis on a one-year contract.
 The contract was extended in February 2023 until summer of 2024.

+On 25 June 2024, National League club York City announced that they had signed O'Connor upon the expiry of his contract at Greenock Morton.
+In January 2025, he joined Falkirk on loan for the remainder of the season.
+On 29 August 2025, O'Connor joined Raith Rovers on loan for the rest of the 2025–26 season.